-October 2025 will mark the three-year anniversary of Taiwan finally reopening to tourists after the COVID-19 pandemic!
-Despite the passing of three years, Taiwan still hasn’t fully recovered to pre-pandemic numbers.
+October 2026 will mark the four-year anniversary of Taiwan finally reopening to tourists after the COVID-19 pandemic.
+Despite the passing of four years, Taiwan still hasn’t fully recovered to pre-pandemic numbers, but it’s getting close.

 October is generally considered the first month of autumn in Taiwan; other articles will tell you September, but September is still very much summer in Taiwan.
 These temperatures usually ease up in Taipei in early October, bringing in gorgeous, pleasantly warm days and often clear, blue skies.
 ‘Tis the season for hiking!

-However, heads up that a late-season typhoon is still possible in summer – in 2024, there was a rare but huge and quite devastating one at the end of October.
-The month otherwise is a contender for the best month of the year to visit Taiwan weather-wise.
+However, heads up that a late-season typhoon is still possible in summer – in 2024, there was a rare but large and quite devastating one at the end of October.
+Rare typhoons aside, October otherwise is a contender for the best month of the year to visit Taiwan weather-wise.
 See all the key weather info here.

 October overall is a great month for general travel in Taiwan, and you can even cap it off with some wild Halloween parties (and Asia’s biggest Pride Parade!) at the end of the month.